 It is probably the best 250 bucks I spent on my career.

-If you’re trying to get super shallow out of the field of this guy’s not gonna cut it, the minimum aperture is 4.5, and that has been zoomed all the way out, and it automatically closed on the aperture when you zoom in.
+If you’re trying to get super shallow out of the field, this guy’s not going to cut it, the minimum aperture is 4.5, which has been zoomed out, and it automatically closes on the aperture when you zoom in.

 And that goes up to 5.6 automatically.
-And then you can stop down farther than that which I normally do, for real estate.
+And then you can stop down farther than that which I usually do, for real estate.